spacelift-io/terraform-provider-spacelift/README.md

 The following arguments are supported:

+- `module_id` - (Optional) - The immutable ID (slug) of the module;
-- `stack_id` - (Required) - The immutable ID (slug) of the stack;
+- `stack_id` - (Optional) - The immutable ID (slug) of the stack;

+Note that `module_id` and `stack_id` are mutually exclusive, and exactly one of them _must_ be specified.

 #### Attributes reference

-See the [resource](#spacelift_stack_gcp_service_account-resource) documentation for details on the returned attributes - they are identical.
+See the [resource](#spacelift_gcp_service_account-resource) documentation for details on the returned attributes - they are identical.

 [^ Back to all resources](#resources)

-### `spacelift_stack_gcp_service_account` resource
+### `spacelift_gcp_service_account` resource

-`spacelift_stack_gcp_service_account` represents a Google Cloud Platform service account that's linked to a particular Stack.
+`spacelift_gcp_service_account` represents a Google Cloud Platform service account that's linked to a particular Stack or Module.
 These accounts are created by Spacelift on per-stack basis, and can be added as members to as many organizations and projects as needed.
 During a Run or a Task, temporary credentials for those service accounts are injected into the environment, which allows credential-less GCP Terraform provider setup.

 #### Example usage